 XVI Obstacles encountered in the implementation of article 6

-The public’s proposals and objections are often based on the emotional reaction that the activity should not be carried out in anyone’s “back yard” may very well be caused by lack of knowledge.
+The public’s proposals and objections are sometimes based on the emotional reaction that the activity should not be carried out in anyone’s “back yard” may very well be caused by lack of knowledge.
 NGOs consider that the state should make efforts to educate the public concerned with regard to participation in the decision-making process.
 The objections and proposals prepared by NGOs are better worded and reasoned.

 However, in this field the following problems were indicated: